Antipurity/sensor-network/docs/ROADMAP.md

 ### Python API

-- ⋯ …Maybe, for simplicity, Python, since most ML stuff happens in Python? `send(name(reward, name, data), then=None)`, `receive(prev_feedback)→next_data`, using NumPy.
-Be able to read from a file and write to it.
-And possibly a WebRTC sensor, for using the model online.
-(No need for any data collection nor transformation, nor multiple handlers.)
+- ✓ Maybe, for simplicity, Python, since most ML stuff happens in Python? `send(name, data, reward=0, on_feedback=None)`, `handle(prev_feedback)→*next_data`, using only NumPy.
+(No need for built-in data collection nor transformation.)
+(The UX turned out extremely nicely.
+Absorbing datasets would be trivial.)
+    - ⋯ Be able to read from a file and write to it.
+    - ⋯ A WebRTC sensor, for using a handler online.
     - ⋯ Research dataset/environment libraries, and how one-line we can make sensors of those: such as [Hugging Face](https://huggingface.co/tasks), [OpenAI Gym](https://gym.openai.com/).
 (Take a bath in data.
 Rub it into your eyes.)
     - ⋯ Connect CPU-side GPT-2, which acts word-per-word, or even letter-per-letter and integrates like the keyboard sensor, by sharing parts of the name.
     - ❌ Connect a GAN's generator, from a random or drifting vector to some simple data, such as MNIST digits, or even a very simple tabular dataset.
 See whether listening to this can somehow give an understanding.
 (Listening to data directly has proven to be extremely low-bandwidth in practice, and kinda tedious, so, probably won't be any good.)